 The basic idea of IRT models is that there is an underlying trait - a skill or knowledge level or an attitude, for example, that is reflected in the response to the test or survey items.
 The probability of getting each item correct (or agreeing to it, in an attitude survey) is a function of the item's difficulty and the 'amount' of the underlying trait in the respondent.
 In building the test, you hope to find items with difficulty levels across the range of ability in your target population of testees.
 In 2-parameter models, the slope of the IRT function (discrimination) is the second parameter to estimate.
 3-parameter models include a 'guessing' parameter, usually for multiple-choice items.
 Rasch models are 1-parameter models, but they are also based on a different philosophy of test analysis and construction than higher-parameter IRT models.

 SPSS does not have any built-in procedures for IRT models (also known as latent trait models).
 As of this writing, much IRT research is still conducted with specialized IRT software, such as that produced by Scientific Software, Assessment Systems Corp. and Winsteps (for Rasch models), for example.
 An enhancement request has been filed with SPSS Development.
 However, the SPSS Community at IBM developerWorks provides a set of Extension commands that can be installed into the SPSS Statistics directory to extend the capabilities of the program.
-These extension commands require the programmability plug-ins for R and/or Python. there is a Rasch extension command available for SPSS versions 17 and above for users that have installed the SPSS Programmability module and the R and Python plugins.
+These extension commands require the programmability plug-ins for R and/or Python.
+There are IRT-based extension commands available for SPSS versions 17 and above for users that have installed the SPSS Programmability module and the R plugins.
 Click the "Download materials for IBM SPSS Statistics" link in the SPSS Community site to learn more about the programmability plug-ins and the extension commands.

 As of this writing, there are four extension commands that apply IRT-based analyses.
 The commands and descriptions from the extensions page are: